treefrogframework/treefrog-framework/docs/user-guide/en/debug/index.md

 </div>

-Now we will run the settings screen for debugging.
+Now we will run the settings screen for debugging.<br>
-The last of the tadpole command arguments, specifies -e option and the application route’s absolute path.
-You may remember that the -e option is the setting for switching the DB environment.
-Let's assume you choose dev.
+The last of the tadpole command arguments, specifies the *-e* option and the absolute path of application route.
+You may remember that the -e option is the option for switching the DB environment.
+Let's assume you choose *dev*.

 In the case of Linux:<br>
 In the next screen we choose /var/tmp/blogapp as the application root.